jonnymind/SIRPAS/Books/Base_System.md

 the apex for the game environment, and the values between 10 and 12 would be the most common across the reference population.

-The scaling is relative to the game setting.
+The scaling would be relative to the game setting.
 For example, if playing a campaign where the characters are Greek or Norse gods, a value of 3 on any statistic would probably express a level of proficiency far superior to that of any human.